questionlp/api.wwdt.me/API Design.md

 In addition to the JSON response being returned in the response body, a status code of `500` will be returned when an error occurs.

 ## Endpoints

+All of the endpoints listed below only accept the `GET` HTTP request method.
+Other methods are not implemented and will return `405 Method Not Allowed` when such requests are attempted.

 ### Guests